rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 ####  Upgrade Discoverer 11.1.1.2 installation to 11.1.1.7

-The following steps show how to upgrade Discoverer from version 11.1.1.2 to 11.1.1.7.
+Use the following steps to upgrade Discoverer from version 11.1.1.2 to 11.1.1.7:

 1. Start the run installer.